seancraven/CDS_book/Chapter_SimpleTrans/SimpleTrans.md

 The database solution was chosen to speed up the process of the calculations, as doing them in real time can be very slow.

 For these gridded values the [two stream equations](../Chapter_3/radiative_transfer.ipynb) are solved for the upward fluxes by the method AtmosphereGrid.up_flux().
 This produces an output of a flux grid that models the transfer of radiation out of the atmosphere.

+For more detail on individual functions, Every functions is documented with a docstring.

 ## Exercises
 1. Calculate the maximum standard deviation of the averages of the optical depths for $\textrm{CO}_2$, where the bins are $1 cm^{-1}$ wide and centred on the integer wavenumbers.
 Is the standard error large in comparison to the mean?